pnnl/ruleset-checking-tool/docs/ruleset_functions/expected_system_type_from_Table_G3_1_1a.md

 				- the expected system is System 5: `expected_system_type = "SYS-5"`
 		- else if the building_area is greater than 150,000 ft2 OR the building has more than 5 floors: `if((building_area > 150000) || (number_of_floors > 5)):`
 			- set building_area_string to " >150,000 ft2 or > 5 floors": `building_area_string to " >150,000 ft2 or > 5 floors"`
-			- set number_of_floors_string to "" - this is because the building_area_string contains floor information, and we because we re-assigned "RETAIL" to "OTHER_NON_RESIDENTIAL" above, we need to overwriate any data currently in the number_of_floors_string: `number_of_floors_string = ""`
 			- check if the climate zone is CZ_0_to_3a: `if is_CZ_0_to_3a():`
 				- the expected system is System 8: `expected_system_type = "SYS-8"`
 			- otherwise, it's CZ_3b_3c_or_4_to_8: `else:`